 “Nail-ing” Down the Science

 Before we can explain these differential growth rates, we should first understand a bit more about the nails themselves.
 Our fingernails and toes are quite similar in almost every way, except when it comes to their growth patterns.
 Nails consist of the nail plate, which is what we see and can touch, which covers the nail bed.
-The half-moon area at the bottom of each nail is known as the distal matrix, which is partially covered by the cuticle.
+The half-moon area at the bottom of each nail is known as the lunula, which is partially covered by the cuticle.

-Our “new” nails grow directly from the epithelial cells of the distal matrix, but those cells eventually begin to die, leaving behind a very important protein.
+Our “new” nails grow directly from the epithelial cells of an area called the germinal matrix, but those cells eventually begin to die, leaving behind a very important protein.
 Believe it or not, that protein is the same one that forms a key part of our hair and skin – keratin!
 The different thickness and texture of keratin in the body (skin is a lot softer than a toenail, right?) depends on the interwoven structure of the cells.
 Obviously, the nails on our fingers and toes are incredibly dense webs of keratin!

 The keratin that is left behind gets mixed into a blend of other proteins and fats, and helped along by a key enzyme found in the matrix called transglutaminase.
 Then, voila!
 The product of that enzymatic reaction is the hardened nail, perfect for tapping a table or scratching that itch.
 The hardened nail is then pushed out from beneath the cuticle by the next round of cell growth in the matrix.
 In a nutshell, this is the endless cycle of nail growth that lasts for your entire life!